 13 Best High-Yield Savings Accounts

 The following savings accounts offer the best interest rates with no fees.
-All accounts listed are also FDIC insured, so if you’re looking for a bank account that earns you the highest yield without the fuss, these are it.
+All banks listed here are FDIC insured and each credit union mentioned is covered by NCUA insurance, so if you’re looking for a bank account that earns you the highest yield without the fuss, these are it.

 There are other savings accounts with interest rates as high as 5.00% APY that we list in the second section, but they have additional things you need to consider.
 Still, take a look at them before making a decision on which account to open.